 NTIA Portion

 NTIA’s Digital Television Transition and Public Safety Fund made digital television available to every home in America, improved communications between local, state, and federal agencies, allowed smaller television stations to broadcast digital television, and improved how warnings are received when disasters occur.
-NTIA received initial funding from borrowings from Treasury, and repaid Treasury from the proceeds of the auction of recovered analog spectrum which was completed in March 2008.
-The proceeds from the auction provided funding for several programs, and $7.36 billion was transferred in September 2009 to the General Fund of the U.S. government as required by the Deficit Reduction Act of 2005.
-The fund has a Fund Balance with Treasury (asset) balance of $_.___ billion [OFM will verify data to fund group 5396 HFM SGL 101000G$$] as of June 30, 2023, of which $_.___ billion is not available for obligation (reduction of budgetary resources) [OFM will verify data to fund group 5396 HFM SGL 436000$$$].
+The fund has a Fund Balance with Treasury (asset) balance of $_.___ billion [OFM will verify data to fund group 5396 HFM SGL 101000G$$] as of June 30, 2024, of which $_.___ billion is not available for obligation (reduction of budgetary resources) [OFM will verify data to fund group 5396 HFM SGL 436000$$$].
 The law establishing programs under this fund can be found in the Deficit Reduction Act of 2005, Sections 3001-3014.
-For FY 2023 budgetary financial information for the Digital Television Transition and Public Safety Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (Unaudited).
+For FY 2024 budgetary financial information for the Digital Television Transition and Public Safety Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (unaudited).

 NTIA’s Network Construction Fund and First Responder Network Authority Fund primarily provide funding at this time for the federal portion of cost contributions toward buildout/continuing enhancement of the Nationwide Public Safety Broadband Network (NPSBN) and for operations of the First Responder Network Authority (FirstNet), an independent authority within NTIA.
 FirstNet shall ensure the establishment of a nationwide interoperable broadband network to help police, firefighters, emergency medical service professionals, and other public safety officials stay safe and do their jobs.
-For information about FirstNet’s public-private partnership with AT&T to buildout, deploy, operate, and maintain the NPSBN under a 25-year contract award by FirstNet to AT&T in March 2017, see Note 26, Disclosure Public-Private Partnerships.
+For information about FirstNet’s public-private partnership with AT&T to buildout, deploy, operate, and maintain the NPSBN under a 25-year contract award by FirstNet to AT&T in March 2017, see Note 25, Disclosure Public-Private Partnerships.